hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_allowed_txns.rst

 is required to handle on-chain configuration settings.

-In this procedure, you will configure the validator network to limit the accepted transaction types to those from the Identity, IntegerKey, Settings, and PoET Validator Registry transaction processors.
+In this procedure, you will configure the validator network to limit the accepted transaction types to those from this network's transaction processors (as started in :doc:`systemd`).

 .. important::